GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/README.md

 ### Blizzard Versions

 0. Original CD game files written in 2004.
 1. The bare minimum changes to work with modern C++/WinAPI x86 & x64.
-SAL is a minimum.
 2. Reformatting, changing some file names and refining the code for Unicode and modern Windows OSes.
 Added my Random Toolkit to generate random numbers the C++ way.
 3. Added menus, inline the setters and getters and other misc. changes.
 4. Use C++ smart pointers, shared and unique, instead of raw pointers.